bfeliutena/Fin-whale-movs/README.md

 ## Description

-This repository contains the code used to calculate the Encouter Rates (ER) as described in subsection 2.1. and to perform the hierarchical switching state-space model described in subsection 2.3.1., as reported in:
+This repository contains the code used to perform the hierarchical switching state-space model described in subsection 2.3.1., as reported in:

 > [ARTICLE REFERENCE]